Rules and Data Policy

 §21b: It is not allowed to work in groups on the problems of the pre-final round.
 Help or assistance from teachers, friends, family, or the internet is prohibited.
 However, the usage of textbooks and calculators is allowed for the pre-final round.

-§25: Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice exam for which students have 60 minutes time.
+§25: Participants that have solved the pre-final round successfully are qualified to participate in the final round: a multiple-choice exam.

-§26: The final round consists of a single exam with 40 multiple-choice questions.
+§26: The final round consists of a single exam with 20 multiple-choice questions.
 The questions require knowledge about astronomy and astrophysics as well as calculation skills and creativity.
-Finalists have 60 minutes for the exam!
 To every question, there are four possible answers given (only one is correct).
 A correct answer equals one point.
 The awards and prizes are given to the finalists with the most points in the final round.

 §27: The exam will (usually) take place in the school of each finalist supervised by a teacher.
 All finalists have to select a teacher (or another supervisor) who agrees to supervise the final exam.
-We will send all required information and the final exam to the selected teacher who has time to conduct the 60 minutes exam until Friday 7.
-June 2020.
+We will send all required information and the final exam to the selected teacher who has time to conduct the exam on Tuesday 20.
+June 2023.
 We will provide a special online form for all teachers to upload the results without much effort!
-The teacher has to make sure that the finalist does not cheat and the teacher has to end the exam as soon as the 60 minutes are over regardless of the number of questions answered.
-The results of the final round and IAAC 2020 will be announced on Monday 10.
-June 2020.
+The teacher has to make sure that the finalist does not cheat.
+The results of the final round and IAAC 2023 will be announced on Monday 26.
+June 2023.

 §28: We give the very best to avoid technical issues.
 Technical issues cannot be avoided and might happen.
 This includes email issues, the website may not be available, some features may not be available or working properly or show wrong information.
 We do not take any guarantee for not having technical issues and no claims (e.g. reevaluation, on prizes, on certificates) can be made because of technical issues.